-Child Seat Type

-Only a rear-facing child seat provides proper support for a baby's head, neck, and back.
-Infants up to about one year of age must be restrained in a rear-facing child seat.
+Child Seat Type Only a rear-facing child seat provides proper support for a baby's head, neck, and back.

-Two types of seats may be used: a seat designed exclusively for infants, or a convertible seat used in the rearfacing, reclining mode.
+Two types of seats may be used: a seat designed exclusively for infants, or a convertible seat used in the rear-facing, reclining mode.